DjoserGenomics/djosergenomics.github.io/_posts/2025-08-13-Scroll-6-Ramses-Plots.md

 The heatmap allows for the clustering of genes and samples based on expression patterns.
 This can help identify groups of co-expressed genes or samples with similar expression profiles.

 > Heatmaps Provide much more valuable insights when done on a specific set of genes or DEGs rather than on all DEGs, where you can identify a set of genes that are co-expressed or exhibit similar patterns across conditions.

 ---

+**That’s it!** You’ve successfully generated Visualizations and Plots using multiple R libraries and learned how to interpret them.

+Cultural Spotlight Incoming!

+---